Bounce Back (album)

-Bounce Back is the third and final album from American freestyle and dance-pop singer Alisha.
-It was her first album released by MCA Records after leaving RCA Records.
+Bounce Back is the third and final studio album from American freestyle and dance-pop singer Alisha.
+It was released on May 15, 1990 by MCA Records, her first album released by the label after leaving RCA Records.

 Background

 After failing to garner mainstream success with her second album Nightwalkin', Alisha parted with RCA Records and signed a new deal with MCA Records for her third album.
 MCA's president at the time Al Teller had contacted producer Michael Jay to ask if he would produce Alisha's album.
 Jay went on to produce Bounce Back, and it was released in May 1990.
 The album became her only appearance on the Billboard Top 200 chart, where it peaked at No. 166 in July 1990.
 The album lasted on the chart for a total of four weeks.

 The first single from album was the title track "Bounce Back", which was released in the US and Germany, where it found success by peaking on the Hot Dance Charts US at No. 10 in July 1990.
-It became her highest charting single on the Billboard Hot 100, peaking at No. 54 the week of June 30, 1990.
+It became her highest-charting single on the Billboard Hot 100, peaking at No. 54 the week of June 30, 1990.
 The follow-up single "Wrong Number" failed to chart.

 The album track "Kiss Me Quick" was written by Jay, Marvin Morrow and Martika, the latter who is best known for her 1989 American number one hit "Toy Soldiers".
 Martika also provided backing vocals on the track, whilst she herself recorded a largely unreleased version of "Bounce Back" in 1987 and had worked with Jay on her 1988 self-titled debut album.
-Alisha co-wrote one track on the album - "Don't Let Our Love Go", which remains her only writing credit on any three of her albums.
+Alisha co-wrote one track on the album - "Don't Let Our Love Go", which remains her only writing credit on any of her three albums.

 Bounce Back was considered a major disappointment commercially, and Alisha was dropped by MCA shortly after.
 Being her only album to chart on the Billboard Top 200, Bounce Back also became her last album to date.